rhel-labs/learn-katacoda/insights-workshop/step3.md

 # Navigating the Insights service

-Now that you have logged in, you will see an overview of all systems registered to your organization.
+Now that you have opened Red Hat Insights for Red Hat Enterprise Linux, you will see a summary dashboard of all systems registered to your organization.

 ![Insights Homepage](./assets/insights-homepage-v2.png)

-For the purposes of this exercise, you are working with a single machine registered to Insights and we will focus on the Advisor service.
+For the purposes of this exercise, you are working with a single machine registered to Insights and we will focus on the Advisor recommendations available for that host.
 Click on the _Inventory_ link on the left navigation bar.

 ![Navigate to Inventory](./assets/insights-homepage-inventory-highlight-v2.png)